-Applications for home improvement loans are generally reviewed quickly, and it's common for a loan to be approved and cash deposited into your bank account within a day or two of approval.
-Home improvement loans are often provided by banks, credit unions, and a growing number of online personal loan providers.
-The Department of Housing and Urban Development offers Title I loans, which can help you finance a home renovation project with little or no expense, Menard says.
-While home equity loans and HELOCs can offer a cost-effective form of financing, they are not always the best solution.
+Home improvementloans are often provided by banks, credit unions, and a growing number of online personal loan providers.
+The Department of Housing and Urban Development (HUD) offers Title I loans, which can help you finance a home renovation project with little or no expense, according to Dana Menard, a certified financial planner based in Minnesota.
+Home equity loans and HELOCs (Home Equity Lines of Credit) can offer a cost-effective form of financing, but they are not always the best solution.

-Home equity lines of credit or HELOC are a kind of combination between a home equity loan and a credit card.
+HELOCs are a kind of combination between a home equity loan and a credit card.
 These loans also make sense to finance emergency home repairs if, for example, you need to replace your water heater or HVAC system right away.
-Take a look below to see how a home improvement loan works and if it's the best option for you.
-Or, you can use a cash-out refinance for home improvements if you can also lower your interest rate or shorten the current term of your loan.
+Ohio also has a home improvement loan program for state residents called Home Repair and Maintenance Assistance.
+To get a loan under this program, you must own and occupy the property being improved and have a household income that does not exceed the very low limit per county.

 Personal loans, home equity loans, and HELOCs are common ways people borrow money to improve their homes.
-Getting a personal loan tends to be faster than home equity options, says Dana Menard, a certified financial planner based in Minnesota.
+Getting a personal loan tends to be faster than home equity options.
 One way to make your project more affordable is to apply for a home improvement loan, which is simply a personal loan designed specifically to help cover renovation costs.
-You'll recover more of those costs over the life of the loan if you stay in the house for the long term, Sachs says.
+You'll recover more of those costs over the life of the loan if you stay in the house for the long term, according to Sachs.

 Home improvement loans allow you to finance home repairs and upgrades, which can improve the retail value and aesthetic appeal of your home.
 If you want a loan from a major lender, the best home improvement loans for people with low incomes are Upgrade.